Rocky Mountain National Park, Colorado

 This program explores the iconic Rocky Mountain National Park.
 This trip includes an overnight backpacking trip, followed by rock climbing where you will gain basic rock climbing skills within the world-renowned park.

-Rock climbing is the art or moving up or along natural rock formations with the use of specialized gear— like sticky-rubber climbing shoes, harnesses, ropes, and anchors.
-It’s can be both physically and mentally demanding as it requires both endurance and agility to overcome the obstacles and puzzles that the climbing path presents.
-A rock climber is tethered through an anchor to a belayer— someone who is holding taut the other end of the rope.
+Rock climbing is the art or moving up or along natural rock formations with the use of specialized gear.
+It can be both physically and mentally demanding as it requires both endurance and agility to overcome the obstacles and puzzles that the climbing path presents.
 With safety systems in place, rock climbing is a fun and rewarding sport that is as difficult as you want it to be, and as safe as any other outdoor activity.